forsbergapp/app_portfolio/README.md

 	- all apps should be web apps with open source written in Javascript, HTML and CSS both for front end and back end and using JSON and REST API between front end and back end
     - all apps should work on mobile, tablet and desktop computers
+	- all apps should use multi framework supporting pure Javascript, Vue and React without build step
+	- all apps should use typescript and JSDoc without build step
+	- all apps should be able to switch framework at any time allowing mixed framework rendered components simultaneously or let all apps be controlled by a server parameter to show a default framework only
+	- all apps should mount the app and other components at start using Vue single file component (SFC) similar structure and only render components when needed
 	- all apps should be single page application (SPA)
-	- one app should be Progressive Web App (PWA)
+	- one app should be an installable Progressive Web App (PWA)
+	- all apps should use event delegation declaring events on app root level only
-	- any language, all unicode characters in client and in server, any regional setting, double bilanguage calendar realtime timetable calculations with all known needed settings configurable with different themes using CSS,
+	- any language, all unicode characters, any regional setting
-	- social network
+	- social network basic functionality with follow, like, follwed, liked and viewed including statistics
 	- Javascript ECMAScript modules and ES6+ Javascript using Express in Node.js.
-Thirdparty javascript modules should be converted from CommonJS to ECMScript modules if necessary.
+Thirdparty javascript modules should be converted from CommonJS to ECMAScript modules if necessary.
 	- report PDF with QR codes pixel perfect design using css pt font size measurement and full unicode support
 	- apps created using server side rendering
 	- database and file logging